MongoDB ODBC driver Getting Started Guide

 For example, if you want to analyse MongoDB data in Excel, install the MongoDB ODBC driver on the machine where Excel is installed.

-To do this, execute the file distribution that you downloaded in the previous step, and follow the on screen instructions.
+To do this, execute the file distribution that you downloaded in the previous step, and follow the onscreen instructions.

 The following types of license are available:

-• Free time-limited trial license which gives you free and unrestricted use of the product for a limited period (usually 14 days).
+• Free time-limited trial license, which gives you free and unrestricted use of the product for a limited period (usually 14 days).

 • Full license if you have purchased the product.
-On purchasing the product you are given an authorization code, which you use to obtain a license
+On purchasing the product, you are given an authorization code, which you use to obtain a license.

 3. In Easysoft License Manager, enter your details.

-The E-Mail Address MUST be the same as the address used to register and download from the Easysoft web site or you will be unable to obtain trial licenses.
+The E-Mail Address must be the same as the address used to register and download from the Easysoft web site or you will be unable to obtain trial licenses.

 4. Choose Request License.

-You are asked for a license type.
+You're asked for a license type.

 5. Do one of the following: